 The White ribbon campaign, launched by Lincolnshire police, aims to raise awareness about procedures in place to reduce male violence.

-As part of the campaign Hollie Guard, an app is being promoted by the police as it protects its user by updating their location every five seconds and automatically triggering an alert to emergency contacts if desired destination is not reached by a set time.
+As part of the campaign Hollie Guard, a smartphone app, which protects its user by updating their location every five seconds and automatically triggering an alert to emergency contacts if desired destination is not reached by a set time, is being promoted.
 More information is available here

-The police understand that abuse is not always physical and are specially trained to deal with incidents that involved coercive and controlling actions that can make a victim feel vulnerable.
+The police understand that abuse is not always physical and are specially trained to deal with incidents that involve coercive and controlling actions.
 This stems from financial control to physical control over who you see and what you wear.
-The force is hosting workshops to educate on this behaviour and urge all survivors of abuse to report incidents.
+The force is promoting a “street safe” a scheme inviting women to indicate places where they have felt unsafe.
+The also urge all survivors of abuse to report incidents.

-Harriet said ” I am working with the council to try to get street lights to stay on for longer so that people feel safe walking home”
+Harriet said she’s ” working with the council to get street lights to stay on for longer so that people feel safe walking home”

 Call the police on 101, or if in an emergency call 999.